graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- | ----------------- |
 | `false`       | `true`, `false`   |

-When true, the full Apollo trace gathered when a query is executed is sent to the requestor.
+When true, the full set of metrics gathered when a query is executed is sent to the requestor.
 This value is disregarded unless `ExecutionOptions.EnableMetrics` is set to true.

-_Note: Metrics data for large queries can be quite expansive; double or tripling the size of the json data returned._
+> Note: Metrics data for large queries can be quite expansive; double or tripling the size of the json data returned.

 ### IndentDocument